Learn more about the basics of evaluation, as well as how to find an evaluator for your program.

 Program Name: West Virginia’s 21st Century Community Learning Centers

-Program Description: West Virginia’s 21st Century Community Learning Centers (21st CCLC) program, a federal grant program designed to serve high-needs communities with afterschool and summer programming, operated 139 sites across the state and served more than 11,000 children during the 2014-2015 school year.
+Program Description: West Virginia’s 21st Century Community Learning Centers (21st CCLC) program—which has received federal support through the 21st CCLC initiative—serves high-needs communities across the state, providing local afterschool and summer programming to 139 sites.
+Across all sites, more than 11,000 children were served during the 2014-2015 school year.
 Between 2004 and 2015, the programs have served more than 120,000 students.

 Scope of the Evaluation: Statewide